 We use the following security features to protect your account when you use ehccu-online banking and ehccupay-bill payment & presentment.
 First, your account is protected by your PIN, which you must enter to access your account information.
 In addition, your account is also protected by Multi-Factor Authentication to ensure secure user authentication for online transactions.

-Second, we require a web browser that supports Secure Sockets Layer (SSL) protocol.
-SSL protocol provides for secure communication between you and Heritage Community Credit Union by allowing mutual authentication and encryption for privacy, ensuring that your information is kept confidential.
+Second, we require a web browser that supports Transport Layer Security (TLS 1.2) protocol.
+TLS protocol provides for secure communication between you and Heritage Community Credit Union by allowing mutual authentication and encryption for privacy, ensuring that your information is kept confidential.

 "Phishing Attacks" – Email Security Information